 Inspired by the late 13-year-old poet and peacemaker Mattie J.T.
 Stepanek, Three Dot Dash is a yearlong leadership and mentoring program that teaches teen leaders how to effectively "tell their stories" during the Just Peace Summit using various forms of media, current technology and distribution methods to gain media attention and public support.
 Three Dot Dash creates a sustainable worldwide network of individuals, corporations and nonprofit organizations to support GTLs and foster public participation around the globe.
 The Three Dot Dash Just Peace Summits have brought together GTLs from 40 countries on 6 continents.
-The 2013 Just Peace Summit took place March 9 — 15, 2013 in New York City.
-2014 dates will be announced soon.
+The 2014 Just Peace Summit will take place April 7 — 13, 2014 in New York City.

 From 13 countries on